Georeferencing and Digitizing Map Images in ArcGIS Pro

 While there are a growing variety of techniques and software packages that can perform photogrammetry to partially automate the capture of two-dimensional and three-dimensional features from images with minimal direct intervention, there are still often occasions where you may need to manually digitize vector features based on contemporary remotely sensed raster imagery or historic paper maps.
 You can then symbolize these features according to your mapping needs.

-This tutorial covers five basic steps for digitizing features from photographic or map images:
+This tutorial covers the basic steps for georeferencing and digitizing from photographic or map images in ArcGIS Pro.

 1. Acquire the Image